fhooton/FoodMine/README.md

  - Paper_Screening.ipynb
  - Data_statistics.ipynb (this notebook is key to running other downstream files as it downloads relevant data hosted online)
  - Molecule_Embedding.ipynb
- - Paper_Citations.ipynb (this notebook is not runnable without a Microsoft Acedemic Graph API key)
+ - Paper_Citations.ipynb (this notebook is not runnable without a Microsoft Academic Graph API key)
  - Phenol_Explorer_Comparison.ipynb

 # Files